 Amidst the various bottled water brands (and knock-offs), features and designs, the most important aspects related to health and safety can often be missed.
-Not to worry, though, we’ll help you sift through the wide selection available to find a safe reusable water bottle that meets your needs.
+Not to worry, though, we’ll help you sift through the wide selection available to find a safe reusable stainless steel water bottle that meets your needs.

 How to Determine If a Water Bottle Is Safe?

 You can combat the largest health concerns related to water bottles by simply switching from single-use to a reusable water bottle.
 Using disposable plastic water bottles is where the real danger lies, due to their chemicals, plastic particles and bacteria.
 Making the switch is also a sustainable option for the environment, which helps to lower our carbon footprint and promote cleaner air.

 Most reusable water bottles are deemed safe and healthy to use on a regular basis.
 However, certain bottle materials are safer than others.
 When deciding on the safest reusable water bottle for you, consider what it’s made of and how easy it is to clean.

 The material is one of the largest factors contributing to the safety of your water bottle.
 There is a slew of reusable water bottles on the market that can be hazardous to drink out of, making the perfectly safe water you put in them unsafe to drink, all because of what they’re made out of.
 In addition, not all brands offer the same benefits even if they fall into the same material category.